rolim520/Nine-Tiles-Panic-Solver/README.md

 ### Individual Card Score (Rank-Based Score)

-A solution's score for a single card is based on the **rank of its statistic's value** among all possible unique values for that statistic.
-This method normalizes all objectives onto a consistent 0-100 scale, where the score represents how good a value is relative to its other possible outcomes, regardless of how frequently each outcome occurs.
+A solution's score for a single card is based on the **percentile rank of its statistic's value**.
+This method normalizes all objectives onto a consistent 0-100 scale, where the score represents how good a value is relative to all ~2.9 billion solutions.

 * **`max` type cards** (e.g., "Most houses"): The score is the direct rank-based percentile.
-A value with the highest rank gets a score of 100.
+A value in the 99th percentile gets a score of 99.
     $Score = RankPercentile$
 * **`min` type cards** (e.g., "Fewest roads"): The score is the inverse of the rank-based percentile.
-A value with the lowest rank gets a score of 100.
+A value in the 1st percentile (very low) gets a score of 99.
     $Score = 100 - RankPercentile$

 ### Combined Score (Geometric Mean)